bijit-kundu/bijit-kundu/README.md

 ---

 ## 💡 What I’m Focusing On
-- Enhancing my Power BI and DAX automation workflows
+- Enhancing my Power BI and DAX automation workflows, including building pipelines to automate the end-to-end data flow.
-- Expanding Python data visualization projects (Plotly, Matplotlib, Taipy)
+- Expanding Python data visualization projects using Plotly, Matplotlib, and Taipy.
-- Building a portfolio of interactive analytics dashboards
+- Building a portfolio of interactive analytics dashboards that demonstrate actionable insights and automation capabilities.

 ---